 4.)
 Demonetization will go a long way in curbing corruption in India.

 If one looks at this whole episode of demonetization holistically, one can understand as to how the politicians influence the minds of the gullible voters.

 The government claims that 4 lakh crore rupees out of 14 lakh crore rupees floating money in the Indian economy is Black Money.
 There is no basis to this figure presented by the Government or the RBI.
 This is the figure that has been given to the courts who are questioning the Government on demonetization.

 Now let’s talk about fake currency.
 How much fake currency was circulating in the market?
 It was hardly around 60 crore which amounts to 0.001% of our economy.
 So to counteract this fake currency, did we really need to disturb a 14 lakh crore economy?
-This problem will take care of itself if all the banks (including the cooperative banks) in this country are provided with proper currency counting and scanning machines.
+This problem would have taken care of itself if all the banks (including the cooperative banks) were provided with proper currency counting and scanning machines.